Martha MacCallum

-Martha Bowes MacCallum (born January 31, 1964) is an American journalist and news anchor for Fox News.
+Martha Bowes MacCallum (born January 31, 1964) is a conservative American journalist and news anchor for Fox News.
 She is the executive editor and anchor of The Story with Martha MacCallum, broadcast from Manhattan Monday through Friday at 3PM ET, and co-anchor of Fox News Election coverage.
 MacCallum joined the network in 2004 and is based in New York City.
 Her interviews with President Donald Trump, President Barack Obama, First Lady Laura Bush, Supreme Court Justice Brett Kavanaugh and others have been featured on her programs.